How to fix smudged, lined, or distorted printer printouts

 The cause for a printout having smudged or distorted text and images, and random meaningless characters can be due to multiple possible reasons.
 To troubleshoot the problem, we recommend reading each of the following sections in order.
 They're written systematically to troubleshoot the problem in the most efficient manner possible.

 If you are using anything other than standard printer paper, you may see smudges, uneven or crooked text, or text that runs off the paper's edges.
 To verify this is not the issue, try 8.5 x 11 sheets in your printer.
 If your printer works fine with standard paper, you may have a sizing or texture issue.
 If not, move on to the next section.

 Select sizes of paper may require users to move a slider or feed the paper into the printer in a non-traditional manner.
 See your printer documentation for steps on loading different sizes of paper into the printer.
 Additionally, some varieties of paper have different textures on the surface that cause smudging, streaks, or lines to occur.
 As a result, some types of paper won't be compatible with your machine.

 If you live in an area where the air is often humid, the moisture in the air can be absorbed by the printer paper.
 When printing on paper that is even slightly moist from humidity, ink can become smudged on the paper, colors can run together, and text or images can be distorted.
 Check if the paper is moist and try replacing the paper in the printer to see if print quality improves.

 Driver related issue

-Ink or toner cartridge issues
+Ink cartridge issues